jaimedelacruz/fullReg_wfa/README.md

 ## Compilation of the C++ module
-This module makes use of the Eigen-3 (3.3.7) and FFTW-3 libraries, which should be in your path.
+This module makes use of the Eigen-3 (3.3.7) library, which should be in your path.
 The compilation has been tested in Linux and Mac systems (with MacPorts).

 To compile it simply use: